 In the first week of November, RealClearPolitics moved the Colorado Senate race from Lean D to Toss Up, and Republicans were feeling increasingly positive about their chances.

-• On election day, Bennet cruised to a 14 point victory, 9 points better than the RealClearPolitics polling average, winning with nearly 56% of the vote share.
+- On election day, Bennet cruised to a 14 point victory, 9 points better than what the RealClearPolitics polling average was predicting, winning with nearly 56% of the vote share.
 Compare this to 2016, when Bennet won his race by only 6 points and was only able to secure 50% of the vote.

-• Bennet also posted an impressive margin amongst first time voters, as 70% of first timers modeled as Democratic, compared to 59% in 2018.
+- Bennet also posted an impressive margin amongst first time voters, as 70% of first timers went Democratic, compared to 59% in 2018.

 New Hampshire

-Of the three seats highlighted, New Hampshire presented the best opportunity for a Republican gain as polls consistently showed incumbent Maggie Hassan with only a one or two point lead over Trump endorsed challenger Don Bolduc.
+Of the three seats highlighted, New Hampshire presented the best opportunity for a Republican gain as polls were consistently showing incumbent Maggie Hassan with only a one or two point lead over Trump endorsed challenger Don Bolduc.
 Again, it didn’t pan out for Republicans.

-• Hassan won re-election by 9 points, a comfortable margin compared to public polling, as the RealClearPolitics average predicted a margin of just 1.5 points.
+- Hassan won re-election by 9 points, a comfortable margin in comparison to what polls were showing, as the RealClearPolitics average predicted a margin of just 1.5 points.